watem-sedem/watem-sedem/docs/input.rst

 All input rasters must have
 the same amount of columns, rows and cell size.
-If one of the  input rasters has a different spatial extent, the model will raise an exception and will stop the execution.
+If one of the  input rasters has a different spatial extent, the model will raise an exception and stop the execution.
 See :ref:`the section on the format <rasterformat>` for more information.

 .. _dtmmap: